FASLADODO/bpd/README.md

 A BINARY PAIR-BASED VIDEO DESCRIPTOR FOR ACTION RECOGNITION

-Is publicity available without restrictions.
+It is publicly available without restrictions.
 If the code provided here is used in any form please cite the corresponding paper.

 ___________________________________________________________________________________